 When the term insider threat is mentioned people commonly visualize a malicious employee or an accident-prone worker.
-These types of insider threat personas – who may steal valuable company IP to enrich themselves or ignorantly click on a link in a phishing email – are indeed all too familiar.
+These insider threat personas – who may steal company IP to enrich themselves or ignorantly click on a link in a phishing email – are indeed all too familiar.

 But a different kind of insider threat risk is often overlooked – third parties.
 Whether it’s a supplier, an external developer or a service contractor, third parties have access to critical systems in businesses.
 And most organizations work with a steadily increasing number of third-party vendors.

 According to Ponemon Institute, companies share confidential information with 583 third parties on average.
 That number seems incredible, but here’s the highlight stat.
 Only 34% of companies keep a comprehensive inventory of their third party vendors.

 As companies outsource more of their business to third party providers, their risk profile grows.
 Three of the largest and most infamous data breaches ever – Target, US Office of Personnel Management (OPM) and DoorDash – began via third parties.

 Modern organizations are reliant on third party vendors.
 Supply chains, partner networks and contractors are important elements of a thriving business.
 But as third-party access becomes more prolific, it’s increasingly difficult to control vendor access to sensitive information.

 Fortunately, many organizations are now aware of the third party data breach problem.
 A survey that Gurucul conducted at Black Hat USA 2019 revealed that 74% of companies are taking steps to mitigate third party data breaches.